Back

 Dr. Richard William Laherty

-A 53-year-old Brisbane-based neurosurgeon specializing in spinal surgery and a senior lecturer at the University of Queensland's medical school, Dr. Laherty faces charges including official corruption, misconduct in public office, and offenses related to misleading financial documents.
+Richard William Laherty, 53, a Brisbane-based neurosurgeon specializing in spinal surgery, faces charges including official corruption, misconduct in public office, and offenses relating to misleading financial documents.

-- Receiving payments from MediVance, a medical device company, for using its devices during operations.
+Allegations include receiving payments from MediVance, a medical device company, for using its devices during operations.
+He is also alleged to have been a part-owner of MediVance and to have failed to declare this conflict of interest.

 Dr. Dihan Taranga Aponso